 - Avoid the temptation to apologize.
 You might want to apologize for an accident, especially if you think that you’re (even partly) to blame.
 Don’t.
 That can end your claim before it even has a chance to start.
 Other parties will use your words of kindness against you.
 So, after you check to see if everyone is okay, just sit tight until the police arrive.

 - Direct conversations to your lawyer.
 An insurance company might reach out to you right after an accident.
-They might want to discuss the details of the crash or offer you a quick settlement.
+They might want to discuss the details of the crash or offer you a quick car accident settlement.
 None of these things are done with your best interests at heart.
 Insurance companies want to end your case quickly and for the least amount of money possible.
 So, protect your interests and direct all communication to your experienced attorney.

 We offer a free case evaluation to all prospective clients.
 This way, you have the opportunity to learn about your legal options without any pressure.
 To schedule an appointment with our car accident lawyers in Fort Lauderdale, simply give us a call or connect with us online today.